BUSINESSES: Formalities for intra-Community trade

 When do you need to file?

-Customs must receive goods trade declarations by the tenth working day after the end of the reference month.
+Customs must receive Intrastat declarations (DEB) by the tenth working day after the end of the reference month.

-As a general rule, the reference period is the calendar month in which the VAT became due on intra-Community dispatches and arrivals of goods.
+As a general rule, the reference period is the calendar month in which the VAT became due on intra-Community acquisition of goods.

 Where do you need to send your declaration?

-You need to send your declaration to your inter-regional data entry centre (CISD), whether you file online or use paper forms.
+You need to send your declaration to your inter-regional data entry centre (CISD) only if you use paper forms.
 However, feel free to contact your CISD if you need any help concerning the use of the online service DEB sur Pro.dou@ne.